How to Audit Your 2022 Marketing Strategy

 When evaluating a strategy, take the time to assess the various players in the game.
 A good audit should focus on productivity and look for areas to improve.
 Finding ways to free up time with automation and technology should be a top goal.
 Also, consider improving the skills of your team making them more effective as individuals.

 Many people don’t take the time to think about compliance until they are being sued or having issues with a licensing bureau due to non-compliance.
 Either case is stressful and disruptive, which is why a compliance audit should be included as a step in an overall audit.

 - Is all the software being used licensed properly?

 - Does the business website comply with Americans with Disabilities (ADA) standards?

 Your company may have other compliance audit issues that you must meet, so add them to the list.

 Last, but not least, take the time to review the current marketing strategy considering everything else learned during the audit.
 After tuning up the website, updating keywords, gaining more customer data, and improving the automation and efficiency, can you also improve the strategy as well?

 Rather than looking to stand pat, focus on maximizing the best performing aspects of the strategy and spending fewer resources on areas not producing the desired results.

 The Bottom Line

-The bottom line is the Auditing your 2020 Marketing Strategy is a good idea.
+The bottom line is this — auditing your 2022 Marketing Strategy is a great idea.
 Every business should spend more time auditing strategies to maximize performance.
 Most don’t simply because of a lack of time.
-But right now, that is one thing many of us have in abundance.
 Regular audits can also uncover small problems before they have a chance to become bigger ones and hinder your overall success.